-Using the latest science-based insights, Petminded helps dog lovers provide a great life to their four-legged companions by helping pet parents understand their Fidos much better.
+Using the latest science-based insights, Petminded helps dog lovers provide a great life to their four-legged companions.
+The team does this by helping pet parents understand their Fidos much better.

 In fact, in the words of Sonali Nigam, who serves as the founder of Petminded,

 “…(We are) a community for dog parents seeking scientific ways to provide the best possible care for their dogs.
 There’s a lot of pseudoscience out there, a lot of misinformation.
 And we are a group of nerdy dog parents who really want to know true, evidence-based information to make sure that our dogs have really great lives.”

 Although the community is founded on scientific interests relevant to pooches, not everyone in Petminded is a scientist.

 However, Sonali was motivated to contribute to the improvement of animal lives by giving their people access to science-based information.